Lough Eske Castle

 A Truly Unique Luxury Castle Hotel in Ireland

 Escape into a luxurious world of relaxed grandeur and extraordinary personal service.
-From the spa to the dining table to your beautifully appointed guestroom, we provide a truly accommodating environment where our dedication to the guest is thoughtful, reliable, consistent and complete.
+From the award-winning spa to the dining table to your beautifully appointed guestroom, we provide a truly accommodating environment where our dedication to the guest is thoughtful, reliable, consistentm, and complete.
 Superb service and superior amenities make every day here a perfect day.

 Lough Eske Castle traces its roots all the way back to the late 1400s and the famous O’Donnell Clan that founded the nearby town of Donegal.

 The original castle was first built around 1474 and an old date stone of 1621 remains on the property to this day.
-The current Lough Eske Castle was constructed in the early 1860s on the site of an old Brooke mansion, but was accidentally partially destroyed by fire in 1939.
+The current Lough Eske Castle was constructed in the early 1860s on the site of an old Brooke mansion, but was partially destroyed by an accidental fire in 1939.

 About The Castle